 - To allow sunlight to access the ripening fruits.

 I’m sure if you’ve noticed the best fruit is usually at the top of the tree?
-This isn’t some sort of cruel trick to make your life more difficult it is because this part of the tree gets more sunlight.
+This isn’t some sort of cruel trick to make your life more difficult it is because this part of the tree gets the most sunlight.
 It is helpful to keep the purpose of pruning in mind when deciding what branches to cut, we’re not just tidying the tree, we’re shaping it for optimum fruiting.
+Optimum fruiting means getting as much fruit as possible exposed to as much sunlight as possible and we do this by shaping the tree as follows:

 Identifying growth and flower buds.